 Fall River is a larger medium-sized city located in the state of Massachusetts.
-With a population of 88,777 people and 25 constituent neighborhoods, Fall River is the tenth largest community in Massachusetts.
-Fall River has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 89,661 people and 25 constituent neighborhoods, Fall River is the tenth largest community in Massachusetts.
+Fall River has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fall River is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Fall River isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fall River are a mix of both white- and blue-collar jobs.
 Overall, Fall River is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Fall River who work in office and administrative support (13.93%), sales jobs (9.67%), and food service (6.80%).
+There are especially a lot of people living in Fall River who work in office and administrative support (13.73%), sales jobs (8.35%), and management occupations (6.51%).

-Fall River is a somewhat ethnically-diverse city.
+Fall River is a very ethnically-diverse city.
 The people who call Fall River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fall River residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fall River include French, Irish, English, and Italian.
+Important ancestries of people in Fall River include Portuguese, French, Irish, English, and Italian.

 The most common language spoken in Fall River is English.
 Other important languages spoken here include Portuguese and Spanish.